-If bits D[2:0] are the only values within the register that will change in a WRITE process, the microprocessor only needs to initiate ONE write operation.
+If bits D[2:0] are the only values within the register that will change in a WRITE process, the microprocessor

 Example 3: Changing bits within the MSB and LSB

 In this scenario, one must initiate TWO write operations such that the MSB and LSB do not change within ONE write cycle.
 It is recommended that the MSB and LSB be treated as two independent sub-registers.
 One can either change the clock selection (MSB) and then change bits D[2:0] (LSB) on the SECOND write, or viceversa.
 No order or sequence is necessary.